AddaGould/deep-learning-challenge/README.md

 # deep-learning-challenge

 ## Analysis Report
-The purpose of this analysis is to develop a binary classification model using a sequential model to predict whether organizations funded by Alphabet Soup will be successful based on various features provided in the dataset.
+The purpose of this analysis is to develop a binary classifier using a sequential model to predict whether organizations funded by Alphabet Soup will be successful based on various features provided in the dataset.
 The dataset contains information about more than 34,000 organizations, including metadata such as application type, affiliation, classification, and income amount.

 ## Results
 Data Preprocessing